 Maybe this year she'll even pick up some tickets--in advance.

 Yiddish word for a potato pancake, traditionally eaten during Hanukkah.
 Hebrew word for an unleavened bread, traditionally eaten during the holiday of Passover.
-Hebrew for "enough for us," it's the refrain and name of a liturgical song from the Passover seder.
+Simple musical instrument made from a ram's horn that is blown in synagogue on Rosh Hashanah and Yom Kippur, as well as each morning after daily services during the Hebrew month of Elul (the month leading up to Rosh Hashanah and Yom Kippur).
 Hebrew for "order," refers to the traditional course of events, or service, surrounding the Passover and Tu Bishvat meals.
+Yiddish for "money," usually refers to chocolate coins given on Hanukkah (and used as bets during the dreidel game).
 Yiddish for "synagogue."
-Yiddish for "money," usually refers to chocolate coins given on Hanukkah (and used as bets during the dreidel game).